AriFordsham/GHCWiki/trac-import.md

 - bugs
 - bug comments
 - bug activity (field changes)

-Attachments are NOT imported.
+- attachments (as long as the files live in the mantis db, not on the filesystem)

 If you use the script, please read the NOTES section (at the top of the file) and make sure you adjust the config parameters for your environment.

 mantis2trac.py has the same parameters as the bugzilla2trac.py script: